ECB's Gonzalez-Paramo: Eurobonds to exist at some point

 He said the European Commission is studying options for eurobonds and that there are many ways in which they could be designed.
 However, implementing them now would be a "quick fix".

-"If you have the eurobonds without having the common governance that is effectively in control of national finances you are offering an easy way out to countries by socializing the debt."
+"If you have the eurobonds without having the common governance that is effectively in control of national finances you are offering an easy way out to countries by socialising the debt."

 He added that creating a central debt office for the euro zone would make sense and would provide a way to impose conditions on debt issuance.